Chapter 15

 Before we begin our study let us pray,

-Dear Heavenly Father,
+Dear Heavenly Father, Almighty God

 We come before You in the Name of Your only begotten Son, Jesus Christ.
 Father we ask You to please bless this study of Your Word.
 Please cause us to better understand the reasons why we are to fast and how we are to do it.
-Father we ask this for Your Holy Name's sake.
+Father God we ask this for Your Holy Name's sake.

 Amen